Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.

 • Does the explorer have to complete the selected requirements to progress to the next section?
 If checked, this option will stop the explorer progressing unit they have met the selected requirements.

-• For example, if the building block is assessable, then this option would prevent the explorer from continuing until they had received a pass grade on that building block.
+• For example, if the element is assessable, then this option would prevent the explorer from continuing until they had received a pass grade on their submission.

-• This is an important option - it determines whether the explorer has to wait until passing before they can proceed.
+• This is an important option - it determines whether the explorer has to wait until passing before they can proceed to the next section!

-• This may be important if the next section has content that should not be viewed until the building block is passed.
+• This may be important if the next section has content that should not be viewed until their submission is passed.

 • Equally, it may be important to uncheck this option if the assessment may take some time and the explorer needs to be able to complete other parts of the topic or article in the meantime.